-- At least one Partner prohibits the release of discharge records for patients with HIV diagnoses. - At least one Partner prohibits the release of behavioral health including chemical dependency care or psychiatric care discharges. - At least one Partner prohibits the release of abortion discharges.
+- At least one Partner prohibits the release of discharge records for patients with HIV diagnoses. - At least one Partner prohibits the release of behavioral health records including chemical dependency care or psychiatric care discharges. - At least one Partner prohibits the release of Alternate Level of Care (SNF / Swing Bed Skilled) records. - At least one Partner prohibits the release of abortion records.